-The FX-125 is precision-machined from rust-proof, marine grade aluminum-magnesium alloy.
+The Fortress FX-125 is precision-machined from rust-proof, marine grade aluminum-magnesium alloy.
 Because there are no welds—all of the anchor parts are interlocking—there are no joints to weaken and fail while under heavy loads.
-Because of its light weight, the Fortress® anchor is easily brought up on deck for fast deployment.
+Because of its light weight, the Fortress Anchor is easily brought up on deck for fast deployment.

 Not only Sentinel-class cutters go to sea with Fortress.
 The USCG outfits its 28′ to 87′ coastal patrol boats with these durable and reliable anchor models.

-Fortress Marine Anchors’ FX-125 costs approximately $1,500 and comes with a lifetime parts replacement warranty.
+Fortress Marine Anchors’ FX-125 costs approximately $1,500 and comes with lifetime parts replacement warranty.

 1386 W McNab Rd., Ft Lauderdale, FL 33309.